timescale/docs/use-timescale/migration/troubleshooting.md

 If the `--no-owner` flag is used with pg_dump and pg_restore, all objects in the target database will be owned by the user that ran pg_restore, likely tsdbadmin.

-If all the background jobs in the source database were owned by a user of the same name as the user running pg_restore (again likely tsdbadmin), then loading the `_timescaledb_config.bgw_jobs` table will work.
-If the background jobs in the source database were not owned by this user, and especially if they were owned by the postgres user, restoring into this table will fail due to the trigger.
+If all the background jobs in the source database were owned by a user of the same name as the user running pg_restore (again likely tsdbadmin), then loading the `_timescaledb_config.bgw_jobs` table should work.

+If the background jobs in the source were owned by the postgres user, they will be automatically changed to be owned by the tsdbadmin.
+In this case, one just needs to verify that the jobs do not make use of privileges that the tsdbadmin user does not possess.

+If background jobs are owned by one or more users other than the user employed in restoring, then there could be issues.
 To work around this issue, do not dump this table with pg_dump.
 Provide either `--exclude-table-data='_timescaledb_config.bgw_job'` or `--exclude-table='_timescaledb_config.bgw_job'` to pg_dump to skip this table.
 Then, use psql and the COPY command to dump and restore this table with modified